chargebyte/everest-chargebyte/modules/InfypowerDCSupply/doc.rst

 This module is a driver for various Infypower's DC supply power modules connected via CAN bus to the EVerest system.

-It provides the `power_supply_DC` interface and there are no dependencies.
+It provides the `power_supply_DC` interface and there are no interface dependencies.

 The manifest has reasonable default values set, e.g. for the CAN interface and the bitrate, but also for the Infypower addresses used in the CAN IDs.